Locynaeh/minutaria/README.rst

 - Execute
     ``pip3 install PyGObject``

-A requirement.txt is inclued in this repository for the two last steps.
+A requirement.txt is inclued in this repository for the two last steps, you can use it with:
+    ``pip3 install -r requirements.txt ``

 Use
 ---